zeruhur/thalassa/Thálassa.md

 **22. Restrain Anger:** It instantly appeases any target blinded by anger.

-**23. Revelation:** The caster receives an insight into something that was not previously clear or known.
+**23. Revelation:** The practitioner receives an insight into something that was not previously clear or known.

 **24. Separate People:** A permanent curse that allows to physically divide two people forever.

-**25. Shadow Control:** The caster gains control of the target's shadow (e.g., to spy on it).
-It can only be cast once per target and the duration is at the caster's discretion.
+**25. Shadow Control:** The practitioner gains control of the target's shadow (e.g., to spy on it).
+It can only be cast once per target and the duration is at the practitioner's discretion.

 **26. Silence:** This curse deprives you of the ability to speak or make sounds of any kind for 1d6 turns.